Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 * The key system "ExampleDRMvariant3" may support playback of encrypted H.265 content at up to 4K resolution with "high" [=robustness level=].

 </div>

-### Robustness ### {#CPS-robustness}

-The concept of <dfn>robustness level</dfn> expresses the difficulty of breaking the protection offered by a [=DRM system=].
-A [=DRM system=] with a higher [=robustness level=] is believed by its author to be more resistant to attacks.

-Note: A [=DRM system=] with a higher [=robustness level=] may be superior in protecting content but may be more restricted in the choice of codecs or codec profiles/levels.

-Playback policy associated with content can require a certain [=robustness level=], thereby ensuring that valuable content does not get presented on potentially vulnerable implementations.
-The license server is what enforces this policy by refusing to provide [=content keys=] to implementations with low [=robustness levels=].

-The minimum required [=robustness level=] may be different for different device models and is not expressed in the MPD.
-It is an aspect of solution-specific business logic and impossible for a DASH client to determine on its own as it has no knowledge of the policy enforced by the license server.

-A DASH client SHOULD enable [=solution-specific logic and configuration=] to specify the required [=robustness level=].
-Depending on which [=DRM system=] is used, this can be implemented by:

-1. Changing the mapping of [=DRM system=] to [=key system=] in EME-based implementations (see [[#CPS-EME]]).
-1. Specifying a minimum [=robustness level=] during capability detection (see [[#CPS-system-capabilities]]).

 ## Content protection constraints for CMAF ## {#CPS-cmaf}